abarnert/meteorite/README.md

     |-Void: 00000000000000000000: size 5035

 After the output has stopped, quit the app, to make sure the file is flushed and closed, and now it should play.
-Note that, at least on Mac, you cannot quit with Cmd-Q; just close the window.
+(If you attempt to quit before it's done, it will probably segfault and leave a partial output file behind.)

+Note that on the Mac version, the menu bar is broken.
+This means you can't quit from the `Meteorite` menu, or with the usual Cmd-Q shortcut.
+(Although, oddly, there is a context menu that works.)
+Just close the window to quit.

 Sometimes, at completion, the app hangs.
 Killing it (`^C` from the terminal, or `kill` (no `-9` needed), or your favorite GUI